-Some tests include a portion where your dog is tested in a group of other dogs and handlers.
-There may also be a portion where your dog is handled by someone other than you while you are out of sight.
+Some tests include a portion that tests your dog in a group of other dogs and handlers.
+There may also be a portion where your dog is handled by someone other than you while you stay out of sight.
 Your dog might have to interact with other children or therapy animals.

-Once your dog has completed all of the rigorous testing, they will probably need to have one or more supervised visits.
+Once your dog has completed all of the rigorous testing, they’ll probably need to have one or more supervised visits.
 You and your dog will need to go to a facility and provide therapy dog services while an observer shadows you.
-If your dog performs well, your tester will sign off on your paperwork.
+If your dog performs well, then your tester will sign off on your paperwork.

 After Your Dog Passes The Tests, What’s Next?

 Does your dog have what it takes to be a therapy animal?
 Have you provided therapy dog services to a facility in need?
-Let us know in the comments below!
+Then let us know in the comments below!